shayandaneshvar/braTS-2020/README.md

 #### Report

+Dataset stuff:

-- Download dataset and unzip + install nibabel
+- Download dataset and unzip + install nibabel (Shayan)
-- (FIX) Rename W39_1998.09.19_Segm -> BraTS20_Training_355_seg ()
+- (FIX) Rename W39_1998.09.19_Segm -> BraTS20_Training_355_seg (Shayan)
-- TODO:
-- MinMax Scaler + Combine all volumes except for T1 native as T1 Native is the same as T1CE with worse contrast
+- MinMax Scaler + Combine all volumes except for T1 native as T1 Native is the same as T1CE with worse contrast (Shayan)
-- label 4 -> 3
+- label 4 -> 3 (Shayan)
-- Crop images and remove most of the black section
+- Crop images and remove most of the black section (Shayan)
 - (Extra) Drop volumes where there's not much annotation??
-(To do or not to do?)
+(Did not do this as there's not many images, to just lose one!)
 -

+Code stuff:

+- wrote data loader and dataset
--
+- TODO: wrote 3DUNet

 ## Metrics
 -